 4. Suggestions for the future

 After clarifying why you declined the offer, you can share with the seller your suggestions for the future.
-For example, if the salesperson offers a service that does not have cash back, you can suggest that they start showing it since your company only works with partners that provide this option.
+For example, if the salesperson offers a service that does not have cash back, you can suggest that they start adding it since your company only works with partners that provide this option.

 These suggestions will allow the vendor’s company to consider your position and start implementing, in this case, cashback.
 This may encourage the vendor and their company to contact you again when they have changed their policies to come back stronger and with more resources to meet your company’s needs.